JaceG/Company-Hunter/README.md

 ## API Key Management System

-The application supports a flexible two-level API key configuration:
+The application requires users to provide ALL their own API keys with **no fallbacks** to environment variables:

-### Server-Level Keys (Optional)
+### Required User API Keys
-- Set `GOOGLE_PLACES_API_KEY` and `OPENAI_API_KEY` in environment variables
+- **Google Places API Key** - Required for all business searches
-- All users will see these APIs as "configured" and can use them immediately
+- **OpenAI API Key** - Required for AI-powered search features
-- Good for hosted deployments where you want to provide API access to all users
+- **MongoDB Atlas URI** - Required for data storage (users provide their own database)

-- System keys are used as fallback when users don't provide their own
+### No Environment Variable Fallbacks

-### User-Level Keys (Recommended)
+- The application will **NOT** use any server-level API keys as fallbacks
-- Individual users can add their own API keys through the Account Portal
+- All users must configure their own complete set of API keys
-- **User keys take priority over server keys**
+- If any required API key is missing, the respective features will not work
-- Users can manage their keys independently in the application
+- Authentication is required - users must register/login to use any search features

-- Provides better privacy and individual usage control
+### User-Level Keys (Required)
-- Allows users to monitor their own API costs
+- All users must provide their own API keys through the Account Portal

-### No API Keys Configured
+- All three API keys are mandatory for the application to function
-- Users will see setup instructions and cannot use search features
+- Users manage their own API costs and usage limits
-- The app provides guided setup instructions for both Google and OpenAI APIs
+- Each user's data is stored in their own MongoDB Atlas database
-- Clear cost estimates are shown during setup
+- Complete privacy and individual usage control

 ## Features